-Live Webinar on September 25: Getting It Done: Tips and Tools to Help Your Child Start — and Finish — Homework
+Free Webinar Replay: Getting It Done: Tips and Tools to Help Your Child Start — and Finish — Homework

-Register below for this free expert webinar to learn how to end homework battles (for good!), with Leslie Josel, on Tuesday, September 25, at 1 pm ET.
+In this hour-long webinar-on-demand, learn how to end homework battles (for good!), with Leslie Josel.

 Do you dread the nightly homework battles with your child?
 Are your evenings spent hovering, hand-holding, and helping your child through assignments?
 Do you wish he could get his work done independently — and on time — no matter what the subject?
 If you answered yes to any or all of these questions, you’re in the right place for solutions.